Residents protest again against large Christmas market in Palma

 Dispute over Christmas market: residents feel sidelined

-Early in the morning, when the baristas in Santa Catalina are just opening the first cafés and the alleys still smell of damp autumn, work on the new Christmas market in Sa Feixina Park is already the number one topic again.
-What was announced as a major attraction is increasingly causing anger among local residents.
+Early in the morning, when the baristas in Santa Catalina are just opening the first cafés and the alleys still smell of damp autumn, work on the new Christmas market in Sa Feixina Park is already the number one topic again, as reported in Residents protest Christmas market in Sa Feixina Park.

 The installation, with an ice rink, a toboggan run and around sixty stalls planned from late November to early January, is not seen by many neighbors as a celebration but as an occupation of a popular city park.
-"We are not against the Christmas spirit, but against the how and the when," says a resident from Carrer de Sant MagĂ, who has been organizing with other neighbors for days.
+"We are not against the Christmas spirit, but against the how and the when," says a resident from Carrer de Sant Magí, who has been organizing with other neighbors; the growing mobilization is covered in Residents protest again against large Christmas market in Palma.

 Calls for transparency, demand for expert reports